 Gregory S. Bruch represents public companies, audit committees and special committees, broker-dealers, hedge funds and asset managers, accountants and lawyers, and other institutions and individuals in connection with civil and criminal securities law enforcement, compliance and litigation.

-Mr. Bruch is recognized as a leading attorney in the area of securities law regulation and white collar defense in the 2007-2018 editions of The Best Lawyers in America®; in securities regulation and litigation in the 2006-2017 editions of Chambers USA: America’s Leading Lawyers for Business, including being ranked in the Band 1 for Litigation: Securities in the District of Columbia; and is recognized as one of Washingtonian magazine’s “Top Lawyers: Securities” (2011-2012).
-Additionally, he was named by Ethisphere magazine as one of the “2009 Attorneys Who Matter” and was ranked as a “Litigation Star” in Benchmark Litigation (2012, 2013).
+Mr. Bruch is recognized as a leading attorney in the area of securities law regulation and white collar defense in the 2007-20 editions of The Best Lawyers in America®; in securities regulation and litigation in the 2006-20 editions of Chambers USA: America’s Leading Lawyers for Business; and is recognized as one of Washingtonian magazine’s “Top Lawyers: Securities” (2011-20).
+Additionally, he was named by Ethisphere magazine as one of the “2009 Attorneys Who Matter” and was ranked as a “Litigation Star” in Benchmark Litigation (2012-20).

 Mr. Bruch has been lead counsel for securities enforcement and related matters for a number of leading companies and financial services firms, including Time Warner Inc., Adelphia Communications Corp., Cablevision Systems Corp., Hain-Celestial Corp., E*Trade Capital Markets, and Van Wagoner Capital Management.
-Mr. Bruch also maintains an active FCPA practice representing institutions and individuals in counseling and investigations, and served as an independent compliance consultant to ABB Ltd. in connection with a major SEC settlement.
-Mr. Bruch also has an active litigation practice, including most recently his representation of the former CFO of Indymac Bancorp in ongoing contested litigation with the SEC.
+Mr. Bruch also maintains an active FCPA practice representing institutions and individuals in counseling and investigations, and served as an independent compliance consultant, corporate monitor, or counsel to the corporate monitor on six major matters.
+Mr. Bruch has an active litigation practice, including the representation of the former CFO of Indymac Bancorp and a former senior big 4 accounting partner in civil and criminal proceedings.
 In 2010, he led a trial team in obtaining a rare dismissal, following an administrative trial, of charges brought by the SEC Division of Enforcement against a former partner at a Big Four accounting firm.
-He has served as lead counsel in connection with securities litigation, including shareholder class actions, derivative actions, and ERISA class actions, against individuals and entities involved in the Delphi Corp., Zale Corp., The Mills Corp., Monster Corp., Biomet Corp., and Indymac Bancorp securities litigation proceedings.
+He has served as lead counsel in connection with securities litigation, including shareholder class actions, derivative actions, and ERISA class actions, against individuals and entities involved in the Delphi Corp., Zale Corp., The Mills Corp., Monster Corp., Biomet Corp., Indymac Bancorp, Capital One Financial, and Agfeed securities litigation proceedings.
 Mr. Bruch has served as lead counsel to numerous clients in resolving securities-related charges with the SEC or DOJ, including clients for whom further prosecution has been declined.
 He frequently counsels investment advisers and broker-dealers during inspections and examinations by securities industry regulators, and is regularly retained by boards and independent directors for special projects involving shareholder demands or other sensitive matters.

 Mr. Bruch frequently speaks at conferences, symposia and seminars on securities regulation, financial reporting and disclosure, insider trading and securities offerings, internal investigations, and the Foreign Corrupt Practices Act.
 From 1999 through 2005, Mr. Bruch was an adjunct professor at Georgetown University Law Center, where he taught courses in federal securities law enforcement.
 Additionally, he has served as a consultant to foreign securities regulators and market participants, including the Russian Federal Securities Commission.